DeepMed-Lab-ECNU/Dual-Stream-MHSI/README.md

 ## Usage
 We provide `code`, `dataset`, and `model` for the MDC dataset.

-The official dataset could be obtained at [MDC](http://bio-hsi.ecnu.edu.cn/) The official data is too large, we have provided preprocessed [data](https://www.kaggle.com/datasets/hfutybx/mhsi-choledoch-dataset-preprocessed-dataset) (including denoising and resize operations) for reproducing our paper experiments."
+The official dataset can be found at [MDC](http://bio-hsi.ecnu.edu.cn/).
+However, due to its size, we also provide preprocessed [data](https://www.kaggle.com/datasets/hfutybx/mhsi-choledoch-dataset-preprocessed-dataset) (including denoising and resize operations) for reproducing our paper experiments."

 Download the dataset and move to the dataset fold.

 To train a model,